codeinthehole/foiegras/README.md

 * [`pgloader`](http://pgfoundry.org/projects/pgloader/) - This looks like it might be quite good but it's hard to tell as the docs are so bad.
 It's also not on PyPI.

+## API

+Very simple at the moment.
+All you have to do is instantiate a `Goose` object passing a psycopg2 connection:

+	>>> conn = psycopg2.connect("dbname=mydb")
+	>>> goose = foiegras.Goose(conn)

+Then the only method you need to know is `load` which has signature:

+	def load(self, table_name, filepath, fields, delimiter=",",
+	         replace_duplicates=True):
+	    ...

+If `replace_duplicates == False`, then rows from the CSV file that match on a unique constraint will be ignored.

+## Contribute

+Zero to tests passing in 6 presses of `↩`:

+	git clone git@github.com:codeinthehole/foiegras.git
+	cd foiegras
+	mkvirtualenv foiegras
+	python setup.py develop
+	pip install -r requirements.txt
+	nosetests